KnorpelSenf/strom/README.md

 strom is async.
 This means that all elements are passed lazily only once they are needed—just like with async iterators!

-If you build longer chains of async iterators, this usually always comes with a performance penalty.
+In JavaScript, if you build longer chains of async iterators, this comes with a performance penalty.
 Several async iterators will be run in sequence, lacking concurrency.
 We will now see how strom is much faster than plain old iterators.